 In this section, you’ll list all of your financial assets, including the asset’s value and location.
 Here are the categories outlined in the form:

 If you own a business, the court wants to know about the business property.
 If your business is service-oriented, such as an accounting practice, you might only have office equipment and accounts receivable to disclose.
 A plumber, however, might also have plumbing tools and trucks.
 If you sell products in a storefront, such as a pet store, you’ll also list all of your inventory.
 It is more likely that you’ll list business property if you are a sole proprietor or a part of a partnership since you retain personal interest in the property, as opposed to owning shares of a corporation.
 In that case, the corporation retains the ownership interest in its property and you don't list it on this schedule.

 If you own a farm or a commercial fishing operation, you’ll list all business-related property in this special section.

 If your property doesn’t fall into one of the above categories, you’ll list it towards the end of the form.

 At the bottom of Schedule A/B, provide the total value of all of your property.

 This article provides general information only.
 There are many legal issues involved and important decisions to be made when filing for bankruptcy.
 You must understand the entire bankruptcy process, learn about the applicable federal and state laws, and determine how those laws will affect your particular situation before you complete the bankruptcy forms.
-If you want to file bankruptcy without a lawyer, use a good do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy to ensure you make well informed decisions about your bankruptcy case.
+If you want to file bankruptcy without a lawyer, use a good do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy by Attorney Cara O’Neill and Albin Renauer, J.D., to ensure you make well-informed decisions about your bankruptcy case.